 The Memphis Police Department cannot refer brand vendor names for camera equipment, nor can we refer you to security camera consulting firms.
 It is at the decision of your resident-led group, the kind of cameras you decide to purchase.
-You have 12 months from the time you receive your funding to purchase, install, and begin your project funded by the Neighborhood Crime Prevention Grant.
-You are responsible for keeping a record of the serial numbers of all equipment.
-The camera equipment should be stored at a secure and agreed-upon location by all involved residents of your group.
+You have 12 months from the time you receive your funding to purchase, install, and complete your project funded by the Neighborhood Crime Prevention Grant.
 You are not allowed to sell Neighborhood Crime Prevention Grant-funded equipment.